NTUOSC/ntuosc-site/README.md

 See SASS and Fabric documentation for more options.

+### Issues on Modernizr

+One of bower dependencies of the site, Modernizer, is not a regular bower package.
+You will get the repo directly when installing, and you have to build it yourself before building (before pelican copies its assets).
+Currently there is no simply workarounds to automate this process, so watch out when deploying.

+Here we build all components of Modernizr, which is generally unnecessary.

+    cd vender/modernizr
+    npm install
+    ./bin/modernizr -c lib/config-all.json

+Copying the whole repo of Modernizr into `output/` directory is also a stupid idea, which is an issue to be fixed.

 ## Deployment

 Before publishing the site, make sure you've set up correct `git` remote branches already: